yquansah/sekret/README.md

 ## What it does

-sekret reads key-value pairs from a dotenv file and creates or updates a Kubernetes secret with those values.
-It handles:
+sekret provides comprehensive Kubernetes secret management capabilities:

+- ✅ **Create/Update**: Read from dotenv files and create or update secrets with automatic base64 encoding
-- ✅ Automatic base64 encoding of values
+- ✅ **List**: Display secret contents in JSON format with base64 decoded values
-- ✅ Creating new secrets if they don't exist
-- ✅ Updating existing secrets (merge or replace modes)
+- ✅ **Delete Keys**: Remove specific keys from secrets with interactive or non-interactive modes
-- ✅ Proper kubeconfig authentication
-- ✅ Detailed feedback on what was modified
+- ✅ **Detailed Feedback**: Reports on what was modified in each operation

 ## Installation